 In my original recipe, the one in my first book), I actually use sweet potatoes instead of potatoes, but both options work to good effect.
-You can also use creamed coconut or coconut cream in this, as an alternative to coconut milk (just add appropriate levels of water in as required).
+You can also use creamed coconut or coconut cream in this.
+You’ll find that they work as an alternative to coconut milk (just add appropriate levels of water in as required).

 OK, let’s make this…

 - 1 onion (medium sized)